Aida. My child is now an adult. She’s still deaf and still autistic. Also: baffling, stubborn, valiant and heartbreaking.

 Mimi.
 Aida’s sister and coach extraordinaire, social justice warrior, Broadway musical aficionado and Whirlyjoy artist-in-residence.

 Posh Nana and Opa.
-Maternal grandparents extraordinaire.
-Frequently on post-retirement overseas missions to escape the spin cycle and keep the family supplied with gourmet chocolates.
+Maternal grandparents on frequent post-retirement overseas missions to escape the spin cycle and keep the family supplied with gourmet chocolates.

 Icky McGreenboots (it’s a long story).
 Beloved behavior tech.
 Willing to spend every afternoon for years teaching Aida to visit a grocery store without raiding the cookie aisle, or apply deodorant to the correct body parts.